isuretpolos/CalculatingTheNumberOfTheBeast/README.md

 3,996 ÷ 6 = 666
 ````

+# The Use of “Psephisatō” in Other Ancient Texts
+The word “psephisatō” (aorist imperative of psephizō, ψηφίζω) is used in Revelation 13:18 and translated as “calculate” or “compute.”
+The mathematical nuance dominates in contextual usage, reinforcing “psephisatō” as a call for an arithmetic operation (not just counting or understanding).

+## Classical Greek (e.g., Polybius and Plutarch)
+Psephizō is often used for “calculating” or “estimating,” typically with pebbles as a computational tool.
+Polybius (Histories, ca. 150 BCE) uses it in Book 6 for tallying votes in assemblies, but implicitly arithmetically (counting and adding pebbles).
+Plutarch (Moralia) describes it as “compute” in financial contexts, e.g., estimating costs—similar to Luke 14:28 (NT: “calculate the cost”).
+This shows it goes beyond mere counting and includes operations like addition/subtraction.

+## Mathematical Context in Antiquity
+Greeks used “psephoi” (pebbles) for calculations on counting boards (e.g., Salamis Tablet, ca. 300 BCE), a precursor to the abacus.
+Aristotle (Politics) mentions psephizō in the sense of “computing” numbers in economics.
+Herodotus (Histories) uses related forms for “calculating” distances or quantities, implying a true mathematical operation, not just enumerative counting.

+## Difference from “Counting/Understanding”
+While the voting meaning (e.g., in Thucydides: casting pebbles for decisions) is metaphorical, the computational meaning prevails in technical texts.
+In the NT (outside Revelation), Luke 14:28 says: “Sit down and calculate (psephisai) the cost”—here, it involves subtraction/division of resources, not simple counting.
+Lexicons like Liddell-Scott-Jones confirm: primarily “compute by counters,” secondarily “vote.”
+In Revelation 13:18, it thus calls for a deliberate arithmetic process, fitting the subtraction and division described in the text.

 # Former approaches to Discovering the Formula
 The absence of a specific formula in Revelation 13:18 has led to various interpretive approaches to “calculate” the number 666, each reflecting different ways readers have sought to uncover the method: